Practices for Connection, Collaboration, Rest, and Resilience

 Nope.

-The work that happens at An Abhainn involves uni-directional touch and is currently non-sexual in nature, for legal and ethical reasons.
-While it is perfectly normal and natural for many people to experience sexual feelings and physiological reactions during bodywork, acting on these feelings is not acceptable in this context and would be a serious violation.
+The work that happens at An Abhainn is currently non-sexual in nature, for legal and ethical reasons.
+While it is perfectly normal and natural for many people to experience sexual feelings and physiological reactions during bodywork, acting on these feelings is not acceptable in this context and would be a violation that would result in a severance of our relationship.

-Inquiries of a sexual nature will not be considered or responded to, and any potential clients who make such inquiries will be blacklisted and/or referred to another provider.
+Inquiries of a sexual nature will not be considered or responded to, and any potential clients who make such inquiries will be refused service at Abhainn Healing Arts.
 (Please note that requests to work intentionally with sexual trauma are perfectly fine and would not result in a ban.)
 Sexual misconduct will not be tolerated in my practice.

 Do you take insurance?